 Rv Recliners and Wall Huggers

-If you’re upgrading your RV, or you’re currently starting a new build, one of the most exciting parts is buying new seats for it.
+If you’re upgrading your RV, camper, or motor-home, or maybe you’re currently starting a new build, one of the most exciting parts is buying a new recliner for it.
 It’s not uncommon for people to sit in an RV seat for many hours at a time, especially if you’ve a lengthy trip ahead of you.

 Most RV’s have limited space inside the cabin, making the choice of seat quite important, as you’ll want to maximize every inch that you have available.
 These recliners are made for the indoors, if you are looking for an outdoor recliner we also have an article on that topic too.
 Thankfully, most RV seat manufacturers are masters as packing in as much comfort as possible, within the tight spaces available.